A Criminal Defense Attorney Who Takes Your Case Seriously

-The second set of rules a Criminal Defense Lawyer must have a comprehensive knowledge of is the rules of evidence.
-In a courtroom there are specific rules for how evidence is allowed to be presented to a jury.
-Just because the prosecution knows a fact (or thinks they know a fact) does not mean the jury gets to hear about it.
-Knowing these rules is important to trying to keep evidence out of the purview of a jury when it is unfavorable, and in getting it in front of a jury when it is favorable.
+- The rules of evidence that apply to how evidence is allowed to be presented to a jury.
+Knowing these rules is important to trying to keep unfavorable evidence out of the purview of a jury, and get it in front of a jury when it is favorable.